Certosa e Museo di San Martino

 Castel Sant'Elmo information

-This star-shaped castle was originally a church dedicated to St Erasmus.
+Star-shaped Castel Sant'Elmo was originally a church dedicated to St Erasmus.
 Some 400 years later, in 1349, Robert of Anjou turned it into a castle before Spanish viceroy Don Pedro de Toledo had it further fortified in 1538.
-Used as a military prison until the 1970s, it's now famed for its jaw-dropping panorama, and the Museo del Novecento , dedicated to 20th-century Neapolitan art.
+Used as a military prison until the 1970s, it's now famed for its jaw-dropping panorama, and for its Museo del Novecento , dedicated to 20th-century Neapolitan art.

-The museum's collection of painting and sculpture documents major influences in the local art scene, including Futurism and the Nuclear Art movement.
-Standout works include Eugenio Viti's sensual La schiena (The Back) in Room 7, Raffaele Lippi's unnerving Le quattro giornate di Napoli (The Four Days of Naples) in Room 9, and Salvatore Cotugno's striking, untitled sculpture of a bound, wrapped, muted figure in Room 17.
-The latter strangely echoes Giuseppe Sanmartino's astounding Cristo velato (Veiled Christ), in the Cappella Sansevero .
+The museum's collection of paintings, sculpture and installations documents major influences in the local art scene, including Futurism and the Nuclear Art movement.
+Standout works include Eugenio Viti's sensual La schiena (The Back) in Room 7, Raffaele Lippi's unnerving Le quattro giornate di Napoli (The Four Days of Naples) in Room 9, and Giuseppe Desiato's magnentic photograph Monumento in Room 18.
+In Room 17, Salvatore Cotugno's untitled sculpture of a bound, wrapped, muted figure strangely recalls Giuseppe Sanmartino's Cristo velato (Veiled Christ) in the Cappella Sansevero .